javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

    }
    ```

 We're sure you've got your own ideas.
-When you're done with this tutorial, check out all the widgets that Jeamlit exposes in our [API Reference](/develop/api-reference).
+When you're done with this tutorial, check out all the widgets that Javelit exposes in our [API Reference](/develop/api-reference).

 ## Let's put it all together